michaelsauter/crane/README.md

 container.
 For each container, an object of type [ContainerInfo](https://godoc.org/github.com/michaelsauter/crane/crane#ContainerInfo) is passed to the template.
 If one file is generated for all targeted containers, a list of containers is located under the key `Containers`.
+This feature is experimental, which means it can be changed or even removed in every minor version update.

 Example templates can be found at [crane-templates](https://github.com/michaelsauter/crane-templates).